corda/corda-docs/content/en/docs/cenm/1.3/sub-zones.md

 Interesting features

-* All nodes are registered with the zone’s Identity Manager service. *(This includes the notaries)*
+* All nodes are registered with the zone’s Identity Manager Service. *(This includes the notaries)*
 * Each sub zone is represented by a network map, each with its own database and network parameters file
 * Node 1 is on the “older” sub zone using a minimum platform version of 3, it is unaware Nodes 2 and 3 even exist (just as they are unaware of it) but can use Notary 1.